oevkaya/Prompts-Publishing-Training/README.md

   - Core principles: clarity, context, constraints
   - Prompt patterns: zero-shot, few-shot, chain-of-thought with hands one examples

-- Module 2: Publishing-Specific Applications (60 minutes)
+- **Module 2:** Publishing-Specific Applications (60 minutes)

-  - Book concept development and content ideation\\
+  - Book concept development and content ideation
-  - Editorial checking and on-purpose usage\\
+  - Editorial checking and on-purpose usage
-  - Marketing copy and promotional content\\
+  - Marketing copy and promotional content
-  - Metadata generation and SEO optimization\\
+  - Metadata generation and SEO optimization

-- Module 3: Specific Use-cases, practical templated and tools (60 minutes)
+- **Module 3:** Specific Use-cases, practical templated and tools (60 minutes)

-  -
+  - How to use custom GPTs; Examples and cfreation of custom GPT via OpenAI
+  - Example showcases from Gemini NotebookLLM and others related to publishing
+  - ChatGPT Data Analytics feature walkthrough, and other possibilities
+  - Further possibilities on open source or local LLMs
+  - Discussion about ready-to-use prompt templates and their improvements
+  - Q&A and next steps, continued learning resources

 ## Main Resources

 - [OpenAI API Documentation](https://platform.openai.com/docs)